ilyesAj/the-magic-world-of-Kubernetes/README.md

 ## Container
 I suppose that you have minimum requirement on this subject to work on kubernetes
 ## pod
-The smallest "unit of work " of kubernetes considered as **Ephemral**.
+The smallest "unit of work " of kubernetes considered as **ephemeral**.
 Pods are one or more containers that share a network, namespace, and part of a single context. a shared pod's context is a set of linux namespaces, cgroups  ...

 containers within same pod share an IP address and port space they can find each other via localhost and can communicate with each other via staandard inter-process communication like POSIX ..